 July-August 2015 The CMORE/SCOPE field campaign focused on diel studies of microbial metabolism using Lagrangian-based observations facilitated with the deployment of SVP drifters close to the center of an anticyclonic modewater eddy.
 Due to the number of scientists involved, the fieldwork was conducted using two University of Hawaii research vessels simultaneously.
 Diel cycles of microbial metabolism were analyzed over a ten day period, with a break in the middle to provide contextual biogeochemical measurements.

-March 2014 Building off the day-to-day variability investigations in the summer of 2012, this CMORE cruise increased the frequency of sampling to every 4 h (referred to as ‘diel sampling’) to inform on day-night changes in microbial metabolism (Ferron et al. 2015), particulate material, and particle size.
+March 2014 Building off the day-to-day variability investigations in the summer of 2012, this CMORE cruise increased the frequency of sampling to every 4 h (referred to as ‘diel sampling’) to inform on day-night changes in microbial metabolism (Ferron et al. 2015).
 The diel sampling was influenced by the passage of a storm with 40 knot winds passing through the Station ALOHA region which deepened the mixed layer to depths of 110 m, not quite enough to reach the deep chlorophyll maximum or impact the nutricline.

 July-September 2012 A combination of CMORE and HOT cruises provided near-continual sampling at Station ALOHA during July-September 2012.
 The 2.5 months of high resolution sampiling revealed the day-to-day variability associated with upper water column productivity and biogeochemistry to compliment the HOT programs long-term observations.
 The summer 2012 was associated with overall low productivity with a period of net heterotrophic conditions and the advection of a low salinity feature through the ALOHA region associated with low phytoplankton biomass (Wilson et al. 2015).